 Abilene, Texas, is located in west Texas and has a charm all its own.
-Not only is it home to Frontier Texas but Abilene is also the Children’s Storybook Capital of Texas as designated by the 84th Legislature of the State of Texas.
+Not only is it home to Frontier Texas but Abilene is also the Children’s Storybook Capital of Texas as designated by the 84th Legislature of the State of Texas and was designated in 2019 as the Children’s Storybook Capital of America.
 This west Texas town is off I-20 and is definitely worth visiting!

 The National Mining Hall of Fame which is located in Leadville, Colorado, is a museum that educates the public about mining and the history of mining.
 It commemorates miners and those that work with natural resources.
 This is a great museum for kids with lots of hands-on exhibits along with lots of interesting history lessons.